-There’s one thing that people miss when they give confidence advice and say “just love yourself”…
+I’m writing these 7 tips to feel comfortable in your body because there’s one thing that people miss when they give confidence advice and say “just love your body”…

 I mean if it was that easy, then we’d all be embracing our bodies at any size/shape/weight, not judging ourselves and others on appearance and not spending $90 BILLION USD on diet & beauty products (that’s actually the combined worth of those 2 industries ?).

 The part that most people miss is the “just try to be okay with yourself” part.